-Eileen Embry serves as intern to the Kentucky Clean Fuels Coalition through the U.S. Department of Energy Clean Cities Workforce Development Program.
+Eileen Embry serves as Program Manager of the Kentucky Clean Fuels Coalition.
+She joined the coalition through the U.S. Department of Energy Clean Cities Workforce Development Program.
 Embry earned a Bachelor of Science in Biology and a Minor in Informatics from Indiana University.
 She is now pursing her master’s in Environmental Science and Sustainability.
 Embry joined the energy industry in 2015.
 She has experience in volume management and energy procurement.
 Embry is a resident of Bullitt County.
-In her role as intern, she will be assisting in the development of coalition projects and supporting program efforts.
+In her role as Program Manager, she will be managing the development of coalition projects, further developing existing programs, and supporting program efforts.

 Charlie Roth serves as intern to the Kentucky Clean Fuels Coalition through the U.S. Department of Energy Clean Cities Workforce Development Program.
 Roth earned a Bachelors Degree in Mechanical Engineering from the University of Dayton.
 He is now pursing his master’s in Renewable Energy and Sustainability Systems through Penn State University.
 Roth brings great experience in from working with sourcing and procurement while working at General Electric Appliance Park.
 In his role as intern, he will be doing data analysis and supporting outreach projects and programs.